-4.3.3.7 Pulse Width Modulation Mode
+5.3.3.6 Pulse Width Modulation Mode

-Pulse Width Modulation mode enables the generation of a signal with a frequency and pulse length determined by the value of the OC1R and OC2R registers.
+Pulse Width Modulation (PWM) mode enables the generation of a signal with a frequency and pulse length determined by the value of the OC1R and OC2R registers.

-The pulse width modulation mode uses the complete Output Compare 1 function plus the OC2R register.
+The Pulse Width Modulation mode uses the complete Output Compare 1 function plus the OC2R register, and so these functions cannot be used when the PWM mode is activated.

-To use pulse width modulation mode:
+To use Pulse Width Modulation mode:

-- Load the OC2R register with the value corresponding to the period of the signal. - Load the OC1R register with the value corresponding to the length of the pulse if (OLVL1=0 and OLVL2=1). - 3.
+- 1. Load the OC2R register with the value corresponding to the period of the signal using the formula in the opposite column. - Load the OC1R register with the value corresponding to the period of the pulse if OLVL1=0 and OLVL2=1, using the formula in the opposite column. - 3.
 Select the following in the CR1 register: - Using the OLVL1 bit, select the level to be applied to the OCMP1 pin after a successful comparison with OC1R register. - Using the OLVL2 bit, select the level to be applied to the OCMP1 pin after a successful comparison with OC2R register. - 4.
-Select the following in the CR2 register: - Set OC1E bit: the OCMP1 pin is then dedicated to the output compare 1 function. - Set the PWM bit. - Select the timer clock (CC1-CC0) (see Table 15).
+Select the following in the CR2 register: - Set OC1E bit: the OCMP1 pin is then dedicated to the output compare 1 function. - Set the PWM bit. - Select the timer clock (CC[1:0]) (see Table 14).

-If OLVL1=1 and OLVL2=0 the length of the pulse is the difference between the OC2R and OC1R registers.
+If OLVL1=1 and OLVL2=0, the length of the positive pulse is the difference between the OC2R and OC1R registers.